glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 The rewards-simulator pipeline currently has the ability to preload one piece of input, which is all of the rewards from Glow V1.
-If the query parameter "preloadGlowV1=true" has been passed in, then the rewards-simulator will open the file at 'v1-data.json' and merge it with the input provided by the user.
+If the query parameter "preloadGlowV1=true" has been passed in, then the rewards-simulator will load the `V1_DATA_JSON` constant and merge it with the input provided by the user.

-If the input provided by the user is empty, then the data inside 'v1-data.json' will be used as the entire input.
+If the input provided by the user is empty, then the data inside `V1_DATA_JSON` will be used as the entire input.

 The process for merging involves:

-+ iterating over each element of 'cgpLeftovers' in 'v1-data.json' and adding that element to the user input.
++ iterating over each element of 'cgpLeftovers' in `V1_DATA_JSON` and adding that element to the user input.
 If there is no corresponding cgpLeftovers key in the user input, it will be created.
 If there is a corresponding cgpLeftovers key in the user input, then the two values will be added together.
 If there is